 3. Engagement Tactics

-Build meaningful connections with these interaction techniques:
+Build connections with these interaction techniques:

 • Response templates for common questions to save time